 Does the processing of numerical information differ for small and large quantities?

-We hypothesised that for symbolic processing and cross-modal translation, there will be no differences between small and large quantities and that both will require access to the phonological loop.
+We hypothesised that for symbolic processing and cross-modal translation, there would be no differences between small and large quantities and that both would require access to the phonological loop.

 We hypothesised that for non-symbolic quantities, small quantities will be processed automatically and large quantities will be processed using the VSSP.